 Cedar Ridge Children & Youth

 Children and youth are a priority for us at Cedar Ridge.
 On Sundays, different age groups for school children and young adults cover similar topics as adults, so families can have conversations together.
-A staffed nursery and a preschool class are also available.
 We believe we all grow best through relationships, so we encourage lots of interactions between adults, young people, and children.
 We discuss stories from the Bible, current events, and various life challenges, and look for creative ways to help children experience and share God’s love.

 Sundays at 10 AM in the main building, nursery room

 Our volunteers with infants and toddlers will help your child feel comfortable, safe, and loved.
 If you prefer to keep your children with you, comfortable seating is available at the back of the auditorium, and there are also TVs in the Commons for viewing the service.